Laurene Powell Jobs: Career

-In 2004, Powell Jobs founded the Emerson Collective, a private company structured as a Limited Liability Company, that supports social entrepreneurs and organizations working in education and immigration reform, social justice, media, and journalism and conservation through partnerships, grants, and investments.
-Through Emerson, Powell Jobs owns The Atlantic and a stake in Axios.
+In 2011, Powell Jobs founded Emerson Collective, a company that invests in entrepreneurs and innovators working in education and immigration reform, media, journalism and conservation using a combination of venture investing and philanthropy.
+In an interview with the Financial Times in June 2025, Powell Jobs said the company "invests in entrepreneurs and innovators driven by purpose and a sense of possibility".
+Through Emerson, Powell Jobs owns The Atlantic.